 - Leave valuables at home.
 The Fairfield Parks and Recreation Department is not responsible for personal property or valuables at any time.
 Lost and Found will be disposed of weekly.
 Lockers are available at the facility.
 Valuables may not be checked with the cashier or pool staff.

 - Patrons are not permitted to leave locks on lockers overnight.
 Locks will be cut off and locker contents will be placed into Lost & Found.

-- Use of cameras, video cameras or any device containing camera equipment of any kind is prohibited in all locker rooms and bathrooms.
+- Use of any video, picture or audio recording device is prohibited in all locker rooms and bathrooms.

 Equipment & Toys

 - As a safety measure, only US Coast Guard approved Type I, Type II or Type III Personal Flotation Devices are allowed and an adult must accompany the child in the water and remain within arms reach.
 For more information visit: https://www.dco.uscg.mil/CG-ENG-4/PFDSel/

 - No toys, floats, balls, rafts, etc. are permitted in the Main Pool.